 BUILD & DESIGN

-Won’t lie, the design actually looks pretty good, but and overall build quality is decent.
+Poor packaging aside, I won’t lie though – The design of the headphones actually looks pretty good, and the overall build quality is pretty decent.

 The headphones themselves are almost “one solid piece”, less the adjustable sides.
 This UKKUER is also foldable, but something about the hinges feels rather flimsy and may break with a little more force.

 All the controls are on one side of the headphone – Micro SD card slot, micro USB charging port, microphone, control buttons.
-One big miss here though, which is the left and right side is not indicated.
+One big miss here though, the left and right sides are not indicated.
 I had to manually play a sound test video to figure out the side with the controls is left.

-The rest of the build seems to be decent enough, with good padding.
+The rest of the build seems to be decent enough, the earcups and headband have some good padding too.
 Although the ear cups are too small for my big ears, and whatever “noise isolation” they claim can be thrown out of the window.
 This thing just leaks environmental noise left and right.

 Lastly, something about the weight of the UKKUER feels off.
 Given the number of electronics, this is awfully light… Some people may think lightweight is good, but I have a bad hunch that they went cheap with the drivers.
 More on that later.

-Nope, don’t expect good sound out of the UKKUER.
-I personally give it a fail.
+Nope, don’t expect any good sound out of the UKKUER.
+I will personally rate this one “huge fail”.